 - If in the Function type column the value readOnLy, readWrite or programming is specified, then the device automatically enters the related function codes. - If in the Function type column the value advanced is specified, then the device lets you specify user-defined function codes.
-To do this, perform the following steps: - □ For the relevant profile, click into the Function code column. - The dialog displays the Function code window.
-See "[Function code]" on page 154. - □ From the Function code drop-down list, select the desired function code item. - Click the Add button. - □ To add multiple function codes, repeat the previously described steps. - Click the Ok button.
+To do this, perform the following steps: - For the relevant profile, click into the Function code column.
+The dialog displays the Function code window.
+See "[Function code]" on page 156. - From the Function code drop-down list, select the desired function code item. - □ Click the Add button. - Click the Add button.
+To add multiple function addapt raped - □ To add multiple function codes, repeat the previously described steps. - Click the Ok button.